 As of December 31, 2023, the Group has Additional Tier 1 Notes in amount of RON 609,298 thousand (RON 609,440 thousand as of December 31, 2022) that were purchased by Raiffeisen Bank International AG.
-The instruments are classified as equity instruments in accordance to IAS 32 "Financial Instruments: Presentation" and meet the criteria for inclusion in Group Tier 1 capital (see Note 38 Other equity instruments).
+The instruments are classified as equity instruments in accordance to IAS 32 "Financial Instruments: Presentation" and meet the criteria for inclusion in Group Tier 1 capital (see note 38 Other equity instruments).

-In December 2019, the Bank issued unsecured, subordinated RON-denominated bonds in nominal amount of RON 480,000 thousand that qualify as Tier 2 instruments as defined by Regulation (EU) No. 575/2013 (see Note 34 Total long term debt).
+Also in December 2019, the Bank issued unsecured, subordinated RON-denominated bonds in nominal amount of RON 480,000 thousand that qualify as Tier 2 instruments as defined by Regulation (EU) No. 575/2013 (see note 34 Total long term debt).

-43. Segments consolidation
+43. SEGMENTS CONSOLIDATION